eudes/korg-nts1-esp32/README.md

 CN7    | 5     | RESET_PNL  | -
 CN7    | 6     | BOOT_PNL   | -
 CN7    | 7     | GND        | -

+### Finding the clock frequency
+The NTS1 starts the clock when the ACK pin is on.
+We can use this to obtain the clock frequency by using a logic analyzer and PulseView or an oscilloscope.
+I went with a very cheap 24MHz logic analyzer (10€ with fast shipping, cheaper if you're willing to wait and order in AliExpress or Ebay).

+I set the NTS1 ACK pin to +3v3, and connected the logic analyzer to the CLK pin.
+The period of the clock is 1us, which means that the frequency is 1MHz.
+This is good news because:
+- The ESP32 can accept clock frequencies from 2.5KHz to 10MHz.
+- The speed is not very high, so most oscilloscopes and logic analyzers should be able to deal with it easily.

 ### Modifying the "SPI slave" example project
 The ESP32 IDF comes with an example for SPI slave mode, which we'll use as a base for the test application.